gr0uch/simulacra/README.md

 ## How it Works

 On initialization, Simulacra.js removes bound elements from the document and replaces them with a empty text node (marker) for memoizing its position.
-Based on a key value, it clones template elements and applies the DOM operations on the cloned elements, and appends them next to the marker.
+Based on a value in the bound data object, it clones template elements and applies the mount function on the cloned elements, and appends them near the marker or adjacent nodes.

+When a bound key is assigned, it gets internally casted into an array if it is not an array already, and the values of the array are compared with previous values.
+Based on whether a value at an index has changed, Simulacra.js will unmount and mount a DOM Node corresponding to the value.
+This is faster and simpler than diffing changes between DOM trees, and performing DOM operations on "offline" nodes (not in the live tree) is faster than modifying live nodes.

 ## Caveats

 The DOM will update if there is an assignment on the object, since it uses a property setter under the hood.
 This means that using the `delete` keyword will not trigger a DOM update.
 Also, arrays need to be assigned after a mutation, even if it is mutated in place.
 This is a conscious decision based on performance; replacing the prototype of an object causes [performance problems in every JavaScript engine](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).

+The bound data object may not contain any getters & setters of its own, since they will be overridden by Simulacra.js.

 ## Under the Hood